isomerpages/psd-publicservice/_what-we-do/Build Our Environment.md

 variant: tiptap
 description: ""
 ---
-<h4><strong>Build Our Environment</strong></h4>
-<p>How can we actively enhance our living environment despite our compact
-size?
-Promoting sustainable development, fortifying infrastructure, and fostering excellent connectivity, are some ways we actively shape Singapore into a vibrant, clean, and liveable city.</p>
+<h4>How can we actively enhance our living environment despite our compact size?
+Promoting sustainable development, fortifying infrastructure, and fostering excellent connectivity, are some ways we actively shape Singapore into a vibrant, clean, and liveable city.</h4>
 <p>Find out more about the various agencies that contribute to Singapore’s
 environment.</p>
 <p></p>